 Santa Rosa Adult School, through the program at Santa Rosa High School (SRHS), offers a standard K-12 high school diploma for students 16-21 years old.
 The SRHS program is a drop-out prevention program designed to help meet the needs of at-risk students.
 Students enrolled in Santa Rosa Adult School programs may be administratively placed in the level of their peer group prior to the FTE count.
 Santa Rosa High School students participate in a competency-based program and work within the guidelines of course syllabi.
 SRHS students must be at least 16 years of age and not enrolled in any other secondary high school program.
-All SRHS students must complete the Senior Life Skills (PCSD) class to meet graduation requirements.
-A minimum of two (2) credits must be earned through Santa Rosa High School for a student and be enrolled for at least one nine weeks grading period to receive a SRHS diploma.
+All SRHS students must complete the Senior Life Skills (PCSD) class to meet graduation requirements and be enrolled for at least one (1) nine weeks grading period to receive a SRHS diploma.
 Other credits required for graduation may be transferred from other accredited institutions.
 Refer to the High School Section 6.0 of the Student Progression Plan for further requirements and information.